yifso/nteract/docs/notes/core-group.md

 ## /epics
 Epics are functions that take a stream of Redux actions as inputs and return a stream of Redux actions as outputs.
 Learn about epics in the [documentation for redux-observable](https://redux-observable.js.org/docs/basics/Epics.html).

 The nteract core SDK exports a set of epics.
 Register these in the middleware of your Redux store.
-When registered, these epics are "active" and run when certain actions occur.
+When registered, these epics are active and run when certain actions occur.
 To remove the functionality of a particular epic, unregister it from your Redux store.

-Documentation on each of the epics is listed under the `@nteract/epics` tab by category.

 ### Comm epics